basavesh/academic-kickstart/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-Basavesh Shivakumar is a graduate student at Purdue University and a member of pursec.
+Basavesh Ammanaghatta Shivakumar is a graduate student at Purdue University.
+His research interests include Operating Systems, System Security and applications of formal methods in security.